sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/troubleshooting/debug.md

 You need to restart the *Collector* for these new settings to be taken into account.

-### What to Look for in otel.log
+### What to look for in otel.log

-The first critical task the the *Collector* has to complete is to launch the Java process of the **Hardware Sentry Exporter for Prometheus** through the `prometheusexecreceiver`.
+The first critical task the *Collector* has to complete is to launch the Java process of the **Hardware Sentry Exporter for Prometheus** through the `prometheusexecreceiver`.
 Check in **logs/otel.log** that the sub-process is properly started and did not encounter any issue:

 ```log
 2021-11-14T23:36:12.649+0100 info subprocessmanager/manager.go:102 subprocess output line {"kind": "receiver", "name": "prometheus_exec/hws-exporter", "output": "? ??????????? ??????????  ???????????????? ?"}